Chapter 7 Analysis covariates

 src="aws", #Amazon Web Service Terrain Tiles - available globally

 The src option specifies the sources of the DEM data.
-We use aws Amazon Web Service Terrain Tiles - which are available globally.
+We use aws Amazon Web Service Terrain Tiles.

 The z option specifies the resolution of the underlying DEM, the high the value, the more detailed it is.
 However, it will take longer to run so do not go crazy.